Autoencoder-based Anomaly Detection System for Online Data Quality Monitoring of the CMS Electromagnetic Calorimeter: Introduction

 The CMS data quality monitoring (DQM) system~\cite{DQM2019_Azzolini} is a crucial operational tool to record high-quality physics data.
 Presently, the DQM consists of a software system that produces a set of histograms that are based on a preliminary analysis of a subset of data collected by the CMS detector.
 Conventional cut-based thresholds are used to define quality flags on these histograms which are monitored continuously by a DQM shifter in the CMS control room who reports on any apparent irregularities observed.
 While this system has proven to be dependable, the changing running conditions and increasing collision rates, together with aging electronics, bring forth failure modes that are newer and harder to predict.
 Machine learning (ML) techniques are nowadays widely used in high-energy physics~\cite{ML_whitepaper} and provide an excellent tool for anomaly detection in particle physics searches (see e.g. Ref.~\cite{Nachman-anomalydetection}).
 Thus, ML is a natural choice for an automated system monitoring the data quality of an experiment.
 Previous efforts in ML for DQM within the CMS collaboration have explored such techniques~\cite{DT_AE_2019, ECAL_AE_2019}.
-In this paper, an semi-supervised method of anomaly detection for the online DQM of the CMS ECAL is presented, exploiting an autoencoder (AE)~\cite{AE} on ECAL data processed as two-dimensional~(2D) images.
+In this paper, a semi-supervised method of anomaly detection for the online DQM of the CMS ECAL is presented, exploiting an autoencoder (AE)~\cite{AE} on ECAL data processed as two-dimensional~(2D) images.
 In a novel approach, correction strategies are implemented to account for spatial variations in the ECAL response as well as the time-dependent nature of anomalies in the detector.

-This system is deployed in the online DQM for the ECAL during LHC Run\,3 collisions, complementing the existing DQM plots.
+While preliminary studies performed for the ECAL barrel~\cite{ECAL_AE_2019} showed the potential of detecting anomalies using AE for DQM, significant improvements in AE reconstruction and resolution are presented in this work together with novel post-processing strategies based on physics insights that enable the detection and localization of various anomalies with a very low false detection rate.
+The ML-based system is deployed in the online DQM for the ECAL during LHC Run\,3 collisions, complementing the existing DQM plots.
 The first results indicate that the AE-based anomaly detection system is a highly valuable diagnostic tool for ECAL experts involved in real-time data taking operations.

 This paper is organized as follows: Section~\ref{sec:experimentalEnv} introduces the CMS ECAL and its current DQM system, and Section~\ref{sec:strategy} presents the AE network and the AE-based anomaly detection strategy, including the datasets used and their pre-processing.
 Section~\ref{sec:ML_part} discusses the strategy of training and validation of the network, as well as the corrections that are applied to account for the deviations of the ECAL response as a function of position and time.
 A metric to assess the performance of the AE-based anomaly detection method is also described, and a comparison to a baseline scenario similar to the existing ECAL DQM system is explained.
 Section~\ref{sec:Results} presents the AE performance on validation and test datasets with anomalies.
 Section~\ref{sec:deploy} discusses the deployment of the real-time AE-based anomaly detection system in the Run\,3 online ECAL DQM operation, followed by a summary in Section~\ref{sec:summary}.